jazii2326/Recipe-Ingredient-Ontology/README.md

  <li>If an image has a different path, we inspect it in the browser and set its XPath manually.</li>
  <li>If images can’t be picked on during extraction, we either select “link” from the list or select src in the “attributes” or do the content transformation.</li>
  <li>To overcome the challenge of ingredients and instructions subheadings being in a single div we select list type “text”, add line breaks, and content transform it.</li>
-•	If we want to use ripper as we do in the browser, we select the option “navigate in the browser” option.
+ <li>If we want to use ripper as we do in the browser, we select the option “navigate in the browser” option.</li>
- <li></li>
  </ul>

 <h1>LINKS TO OUR EXTRACTED WEBSITES:</h1>